Wentong-DST/self-critical/README.md

 **Beam Search**.
 Beam search can increase the performance of the search for greedy decoding sequence by ~5%.
 However, this is a little more expensive.
 To turn on the beam search, use `--beam_size N`, N should be greater than 1.

 ## Miscellanea
-**Using cpu**.
-The code is currently defaultly using gpu; there is even no option for switching.
-If someone highly needs a cpu model, please open an issue; I can potentially create a cpu checkpoint and modify the eval.py to run the model on cpu.
-However, there's no point using cpu to train the model.

 **Train on other dataset**.
 It should be trivial to port if you can create a file like `dataset_coco.json` for your own dataset.

 **Live demo**.
 Not supported now.
 Welcome pull request.

-## Acknowledgements

-Thanks the original [neuraltalk2](https://github.com/karpathy/neuraltalk2) and awesome PyTorch team.